Enchenopa binotata complex: Phenology

 Life histories of this species vary according to the phenology of their host plants.
 These treehoppers lay their eggs on its host plant's branches, as well as spend their juvenile and adult life on one plant.
 Egg hatching of these treehoppers are tied into the sap flow of their host plants.
 After winter, flow of the plant's sap to their stems is the stimuli the eggs need to start hatching.
 Once they have hatched from the stems as nymphs, they molt until adulthood (final form).
 Males start signaling first a week after they reach adulthood.
 Females become reproductively receptive 1–2 weeks about the males.
 After reproducing, females stay on one plant and oviposit their eggs continuously until they expire or until the first frost hits.
 Males live shorter than females and usually die shortly after mating a number of times.

 The complex has multiple species under the same name followed by the genus of its host plant (i.e. Enchenopa binotata 'Ptelea' for species that live in Ptelea trifoliata).
 The nutritional value of the host plant's sap could delay or boost adult maturation and egg hatching.
 Sap with more essential nutrients or more sap flow for the species can promote faster maturation and/or egg hatching.
 Species on different host plants have developed allochronic phenologies.
 This means that species on different host plants have evolved different timing in their life history.

 Phylogenetics

-Phylogenetic data have showed that this species of Eastern North American treehoppers (E. binotata) diverged from two closely related species of Enchenopa from Central and South America.
+Phylogenetic data have shown that this species of Eastern North American treehoppers (E. binotata) diverged from two closely related species of Enchenopa from Central and South America.
 These two Enchenopa species are known to be polyphagous (feeds on multiple species of plants) as opposed to E. binotata that are monophagous (only feeds on one species of plants).

 Male signal frequency is more heritable than female preference for certain frequencies.
 This means that there is more selection pressure on male signal frequency than female preference.
 Female choice might actually be the selection pressure that drove the divergence of male signal frequency in the E. binotata species complex.